Butterblock233/CLIAgents.nvim/README.md

 This plugin:

-1. Creates a terminal buffer running the Claude Code CLI
+1. Creates a terminal buffer running the CLI Agents
 2. Sets up autocommands to detect file changes on disk
-3. Automatically reloads files when they're modified by Claude Code
+3. Automatically reloads files when they're modified by CLI Agents
 4. Provides convenient keymaps and commands for toggling the terminal
 5. Automatically detects git repositories and sets working directory to the git root